Andy Taylor (guitarist): Autobiography

 In 2008, Taylor published an autobiography, Wild Boy: My Life in Duran Duran, in which he tells his life's story from youth in an extended family to his life with wife Tracey.
 The book aims to give a backstage look on Duran Duran's rise and a survey of the band's career album by album, as well as of Taylor's solo works and collaborations.
 It also deals with the iconic status of Duran Duran in the time of early MTV and the band's issues with drugs and alcohol.

 Personal life

 In 2022, Taylor stated that he has been married to his wife Tracey for 40 years.
 They have four children.
 The couple currently reside in Ibiza, Spain.

-When Duran Duran were inducted into the Rock and Roll Hall of Fame in 2022, Taylor was unable to attend the ceremony.
-During the event, Simon Le Bon read part of a letter that Taylor had written revealing he had been diagnosed with stage 4 metastatic prostate cancer four years prior and a recent setback kept him from attending.
+When Duran Duran was inducted into the Rock and Roll Hall of Fame in 2022, Taylor was unable to attend the ceremony.
+During the event, Simon Le Bon read part of a letter that Taylor had written revealing he had been diagnosed with stage 4 metastatic prostate cancer in 2018 and a recent setback kept him from attending.
 The letter was later posted to the band's website, in which Taylor said his condition is incurable but not immediately life-threatening.